zydou/arti/doc/dev/rpc-book/src/rpc-connect-sketch.md

 > These issues will apply to owned arti instances as well.

-### Example connect strings
+### Example connect points

-Here are some examples of connect strings.
+Here are some examples of connect points

 ```toml
 [builtin]